KevinFocke/gameoflife/README.md

 # Game Of Life

 Simulates Conway's Game Of Life.
-Interact using a GUI.

 ## General information